chisui/dakka/thesis/main.md

 # Implementation

+## Overview

+The API is designed to be close to the API of Akka where appropriate.
+That means an actors behavior is model by a function from a message to an action.
+An actors action is a monad where all interactions with other actors and the actor system itself are functions that produce values in that monad.

+To be able to perfom any type level computations on actors and actor systems there has to be some way of identifying specific kinds of actors by type.
+This is done requireing actors to implement a typeclass `Actor a` where `a` is the type we can use do identify actors by.
+This class has a single function called `behavior` which describes the behavior of the actor.
+What kind of messages an actor can handle and what kind of actors it may create in response has to be encoded in some way as well.

+The monad which models an actors action is also a typeclass that has roughly the form `Mondad m => ActorContext m`.
+This `ActorContext` is an *mtl* style monad class which makes it possible to have different implementations of actor systems at once.
+This makes it possible for example to create one implementation that is meant for testing actors and another one that actually performs these actions inside of a distributed actor system.
+It also makes it possible to use something else then *cloud-haskell* as a backend without having to rewrite any actor implementations.

 ## Actor

 Since akka is not written in a pure functional language each actor can also invoke any other piece of code.
-This implicit capability very useful for defining real world systems.
-So we have to provide ways to doing something like this as well if we want to use this framework in a real world situation.
+This implicit capability is very useful for defining real world systems.
+So we have to provide a way to do something like this as well if we want to use this framework in a real world situation.
 Invoking any piece of code also includes managing the actor system itself.
 For example stopping it all together, which also turns out to be very useful.

 We need a way to identify specific actors at compile time to be able to reason about them.
 The best way to do so is by defining types for actors.
 Since Actors have a state this state type will be the type we will identify the actor with.
 We could have chosen the message type but the state type seems more descriptive.